 Studying at Princeton Seminary presents unique opportunities and challenges ranging from immigration concerns to adjusting to life in a new culture and everything in between.
 We are committed to supporting the international student community from the time of admission to graduation and beyond, and working closely with campus partners to ensure a smooth and successful transition to student life in the United States.
 Services include:

 Welcome to Princeton Seminary!
-We are responsible for assisting you with obtaining the necessary documents for your visa and entry into the United States.
-We are your primary resource for all immigration information during your enrollment and course of study at the Seminary.
+The Office of Multicultural Relations is responsible for assisting you with obtaining the necessary documents for your visa and entry into the United States.
+We are your primary resource for all immigration information during your enrollment andcourse of study at the Seminary.
 As you prepare accordingly to travel, please take note of the following resources by clicking here.

 Once we receive and review all of your completed enrollment documents and visa forms, including requested financial documentation, we will prepare a form I-20 for F-1 students, or a DS-2019 for J-1 students.